docker/docs/accounts.md

 From the Organizations submenu, you can:

-* Create a new organization
+* create a new organization
-* View, delete, or edit an existing organization
+* view, delete, or edit an existing organization
-* Add teams to it
+* add teams to it
-* View  and add members to the team
+* view  and add members to the team

 ## See also